port-labs/port-docs/docs/self-service-actions/azure-pipeline/examples/examples.md

 - You will need your [Port credentials](../../../build-your-software-catalog/sync-data-to-catalog/api/api.md#find-your-port-credentials) to create the action;
 - You will need your Azure DevOps organization;
-- You will need the webhook name that your configure in your Azure pipeline yaml;
+- You will need the name of the webhook that you configured in your Azure pipelines yaml;

 :::tip
 <FindCredentials />